-Product Launch Checklist: 25 Steps to a Successful Release
+Product Launch Checklist: 25 Steps for a New Product Launch

 According to Harvard Business School professor Clayton Christensen, 95% of new products fail.
-In my 13+ years as a Product Manager, I've launched over 50 products and features—from B2B insurance apps to payment terminals to consumer mobile products.
+In my 13+ years as a Product Manager, I've launched hundreds of products and features, from B2B insurance apps to payment terminals to consumer mobile products.
 Some were wildly successful.
 Others taught me expensive lessons.
 The difference between success and failure often came down to preparation, not the product itself.

 This article gives you the complete product launch checklist I wish I had when I started.
-Whether you're releasing a new app, launching a redesign, or shipping a major feature update, these 25 steps will help you avoid the mistakes that sink most launches.
+New app, redesign, or major feature update, the 25 steps below help you avoid the mistakes that sink most launches.

 "If you are thinking about a product, you need to be thinking about the marketing side and the go-to-market side.
 Product management and product marketing should see themselves as partners in how the product as well as the go-to-market gets developed."